 Coach Clem has previous ties to the Bells as both of his sons, Zach and Jacob, have been members of past Bells teams.
 Zach played for the Bells in 2003 and 2004 and Jacob played for the Bells in 2007.
 Both sons had outstanding high school careers while playing for Coach Clem at Burlington-Edison High School.
 Zach and Jacob both earned "All-State" honors.
 Zach went on to play his college baseball at the University of Washington (2003-2006), where he was one of the PAC-10's leading players.
 As a Husky, Zach was named a 3-time "All PAC- 10" outfielder (twice making the 1st team) and was one of the nation's leaders in homeruns (20 in 2006) while also maintaining a .322 career batting average.
 Zach was drafted by the Milwaukee Brewers in the 11th round in 2006 and played until injuries ended his career in 2007.
 Jacob also chose to play his college baseball at the University of Washington (2008-2011) where he was named Husky "Pitcher of the Year" for both his junior and senior seasons.
 Jacob was named an "All PAC-10" pitcher in 2010.
 After college, Jacob served as an assistant coach for the Bellingham Bells in 2011.
 Following the Bells' season, Jacob left to play professional baseball in Australia where he pitched for the Perth Heat during the 2011-2012 season.
 While playing for Perth, he helped the team win the Australian Baseball League Championship, pitching in the final championship game.
 Jacob then returned to the United States to play with the Traverse City Beach Bums (MI) of the Frontier League during the summers of 2012 and 2013.
-He was named to the "All-Star" game in 2012.
+He was named to the "All-Star" team in 2012.
 Jacob returned to play in Australia in 2014.
 After his return from Australia, he served as the pitching coach for the Long Beach Legends.
 Both sons graduated from the University of Washington, Zach earning his degree in economics and Jacob a business degree.
 Zach is currently working as a Senior Provider Compensation Consultant for Providence in Seattle and Jacob is the Sports Director for the Skagit Valley YMCA in Mount Vernon, WA.